-Each program implementing the state developed Canvas master courses must meet the following guidelines:
+Each program implementing the state-developed Canvas master courses must meet the following guidelines:

-- 1. Staff are qualified as instructors and/or course designers and completed the module Getting Started in the Canvas course: - 2.
-Programs will track participant progress and hours of instruction; and - 3.
-Communication will be maintained with state staff or designated contact via e-mail or telephone if there are concerns or errors in the master courses.
+- 1. Staff are qualified as instructors and shall complete the module Getting Started in the Canvas course - 2.
+Programs will track participant progress and hours of instruction - 3.
+Communication will be maintained with state staff or designated contact if there are concerns or errors in the master courses.